Chris56974/Pethreon/LEARNING.md

 ### A11y

-I used to have this problem on my contributor & creator page where the keyboard navigation was messed up.
-My circleC was the last element to receive focus even though it should've been the first.
-I tried changing this by messing around with the tabIndex attribute but it didn't seem to work.
-I made a bunch of huge refactors in my project and that somehow fixed it.
-I still don't know why this was happening, I think it's because circleC was at the bottom of the page and then got moved to the top later.
-I think this was happening despite CircleC being listed above all the other elements.
+There's this weird problem in my contributor & creator page where the keyboard navigation gets messed up.
+My circleC should be the first element to receive focus, but it keeps skipping over it.

 I also had a problem with modals and a11y.
 My first implementation used React portals which I think gave me some issues with handling focus (it was a while ago).
 I ended up refactoring to use [Fireship's Framer Motion Modals](https://www.youtube.com/watch?v=SuqU904ZHA4&t=576s) instead, I figured it was worthwhile since I already decided to use framer-motion for page transitions.